'Beyond the Night..'

 My journey was hard and it was long.
 I would call my mom and sob.
 She'd come over and I'd collapse.
 We'd pray.
 I was a mess.
 I had a close family friend who prayed with me.
 Knew my 'fears' but not the reality of it all.
 I'd call her day and night.
 She'd come over and help me do things and pray with me.
 She wouldn't let me speak into anything negative.

 I was so weak, I couldn't hold my kids.
 My oldest had to help.
 He was 6.
 I would crawl down the hall to get the kids up.
 Well, not crawl.
 It was more like drag.
 Something like a horror movie.
 So imagine a 6 and 4.5 year old and 1.5 year old seeing their mom come into their room like that?
 I'd tell them 'mom is playing a game today!
 It's called crawl around and get ready!'
 It worked at first.
 Then my 6 year old said no. Mom is sick.
 Maybe going to die just like papa.
 That crushed me.
-I was 26 and a half and couldn't imagine the physical hell of having fighting to hang on to see my 27th birthday.
+I was 26 and a half and couldn't imagine the physical hell of having to fight to hang on to see my 27th birthday, let alone watch them grow up.
 I literally took it 'Day by Day'.
 That saying is true.
 You live hour by hour and minute by minute.

 I was vigilant and practiced these 12 things for a full year.
 Then went on to practice the same for a following year.
 Again, this is my journey.
 Not one I'm advocating.